Chapter 1 – About Us

 It is important that the work of the Inspectorate is relevant to the issues impacting on our communities.
 In common with other inspectorates, IPS inspection activity has evolved to developing programmes aiming inspection resource where risks to services are greater using sector risk profiles (from inspections) and sector intelligence (such as performance data and stakeholder feedback).

 There are a number of different types of inspection work that can be undertaken by the Inspectorate.
 These include:

-We will continue to use thematic reviews to scrutinise areas of work that benefit from a holistic approach.
+We will continue to use thematic reviews which look holistically at services end to end.
 These can be focused on specific types of case work or business approaches.
 We will highlight good practice and make recommendations designed to drive improvement and enhance quality.

-Given the close association between the police and COPFS, I regularly meet with HM Inspectorate of Constabulary for Scotland to consider areas where joint inspection of cross-cutting issues would be of benefit.
+It is recognised that some issues are best addressed by a multi-agency or partnership approach.
+IPS has previously conducted joint inspections with Her Majesty's Inspectorate of Constabulary in Scotland (HMICS).
 The Inspectorate also liaises with Audit Scotland and the other inspection bodies within the criminal justice system to ensure there is no duplication of work and that inspection work is undertaken in a collaborative and complementary way.

 This year IPS worked with HMICS to consider the possibility of a joint collaborative inspection on how offenders with mental health problems are dealt with in the criminal justice system.
 Recognising that a significant percentage of offenders have mental health problems, there would be benefit in exploring themes such as information sharing, the use of early interventions and diversions, and to identify any gaps in service provision, examples of best practice and what achieves the best outcomes.